Understanding Hernia -- Diagnosis & Treatment

 Hernia surgery is performed under either local or general anesthesia.
 The surgeon repositions the herniated tissue and, if strangulation has occurred, removes the oxygen-starved part of the organ.
 The damaged muscle wall will frequently be repaired with synthetic mesh or tissue.

 Increasingly, herniorrhaphy is being performed using a laparoscope, a thin, telescope-like instrument that requires smaller incisions and involves a shorter recovery period and less post-operative pain.
 Hernia repairs are usually performed as an outpatient procedure.
 There are usually no dietary restrictions, and work and regular activity may usually be resumed in one or two weeks.
-Complete recovery takes three to four weeks, with no heavy lifting for two to three months.
+Complete recovery usually takes three to four weeks, with no heavy lifting for two to three months.
+Ask your surgeon for specific instructions after your surgery.

-Hernias may return -- although in less then 5% of cases after surgery -- so preventive measures are especially important to avoid a recurrence.
+Hernias may return after surgery, so preventive measures are especially important to help avoid a recurrence.